 Which edge device is authoritative for what VLANs

 Figure 5.
 Multihomed Site.
-This figure shows the authoritative edge device that is selected for a multihomed site in the OTV network.
+This figure shows the AED that is selected for a multihomed site in the OTV network.

 In this figure, Site West is a multihomed site, with two physical interfaces connected to the transport network.